 Active Transportation Routes Fit for Transit Riders, Bicyclists and Pedestrians

-This year, the Active Transportation Plan is making even more advances in helping Berwyn be more friendly to bicyclists and pedestrians.
+The Active Transportation Plan is making even more advances in helping Berwyn be more friendly to bicyclists and pedestrians.
 East Avenue has received signage to indicate to drivers that East is a shared street for bicyclists.
-In 2016 there will be shared-line street markings to further indicate to drivers that bicyclists are welcome.
-There will also be bicycle signs posted on streets of importance that will further help drivers and bicyclists navigate all of Berwyn better together.
+There will be bicycle signs posted on streets of importance that will further help drivers and bicyclists navigate all of Berwyn better together.

 For information on bikeways, proper communication and dress, parking and a printable copy of Berwyn’s bike routes, see the flyer Bicycling in Berwyn.